 This option allows you to manage created menus quickly.
 You can select which created menu will be displayed as a Primary Menu or Footer Menu.
 If you need to manage actual menu items, you can do that in Appearance -> Menu.

-The Content Options panel contains settings for metadata for single posts – both regular and portfolio.
+The Content Options panel in the Frequency WordPress theme documentation contains settings for metadata for single posts – both regular and portfolio.

 - Author Bio: If enabled, the author bio box will be displayed on the single post page.